nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 6. Refer to the [Features](#features) below for details of each command.

 ### The User Interface

 Below is an image of Coydir User Interface with the main components labelled.

 ![](images/ui-screenshots/Labelled GUI.png)

 #### Toolbar

 ![](images/ui-screenshots/Toolbar.png)
 This Toolbar can be used to :

 1. Exit the application through the **File** button
 2. Access the Help guide through the **Help** button
 3. Change from Dark mode to Light Mode or vice versa through the **Theme** button

 #### Employee List Panel

 ![](images/ui-screenshots/Employee List Panel.png)
 This shows the whole employee list with basic information such as _Name_, _Employee ID_ and _Position_.

 This will come in handy if:

-1. You want a general overview of the employees in the company as of this moment
+1. You want a general overview of the employees in the company as of this moment.
 2. You want to quickly find out their Employee ID to view more details.

 #### Employee Info Panel

 ![](images/ui-screenshots/Employee Info Panel.png)
 This shows a specific employee's particulars.